ethereum/execution-apis/specs/required_block_state.md

 An alias for a node in a merkle patricia proof.

-Merkle Patricia Trie (MPT) proofs consist of a list of witness nodes that correspond to each trie node that consists of various data elements depending on the type of node (e.g. blank, branch, extension, leaf).
+Merkle Patricia Trie proofs consist of a list of witness nodes that correspond to each trie node that consists of various data elements depending on the type of node (e.g. blank, branch, extension, leaf).
 When serialized, each witness node is represented as an RLP serialized list of the component elements.

 ```python
 TrieNode = List[uint8,  MAX_BYTES_PER_NODE]